 - Page 48.
-The footnote should read:-The flank guard, which was under the command of Major-General Sasaki, marched to Chyangsyong - " 57.
-Line 26, for "a battalion" read "two battalions." - 62.
-The second footnote should be expunged. - " 63.
-Last line, for "Siojo" read "Chyangsyong." - "63.
-The third footnote should read:-This detachment (see p.
+The footnote should read:-The flank guard, which was under the command of Major-General Sasaki, marched to Chyangsyong on the Ya-lu. - " 57.
+Line 26, for "a battalion" read "two battalions" - , 62.
+The second footnote should be expurged. - " 63.
+Last line, for "Siojo" read "Chyangayong," - 63.
+The third footnote should read -This detachment (see p.
 47) had originally covered the right flank of the First Army in the advance from Anju, and had marched to Chyangsyong on the Ya-lu.
-When it was ordered, prior to the battle, to rejoin the 12th Division one aguadron one hettalion (helicard to be a controlled to be a controlle 12th Division, one squadron, one battalion (believed to have been the 1st Battalion 14th Regiment) and one battery were left at Chyangayong.
+When it was ordered, prior to the battle, to rejoin the 12th Division, one squadron, one battation (believed to have been the lat Battalion 14th Regiment) and one battery were left at Chyangsyong.

 "75.
-On the 17th April, General Kuroki received the following instructions from Imperial Head-Quarters:-
+On the 17th April, General Kuroki received the following instructions from Imperial Head-Quarters:

-"The Second Army will begin landing at the mouth of the Ta-sha Ho on the 1st May, and its disembarkation will take about forty-five days to complete.
-The First Army will therefore advance as far as Tang-shan-cheng [midway between An-tung and Feng-huang-cheng], and having entrenched itself will wait there till the Second Army has finished its disembarkation.
+"The Second Army will begin landing at the mouth of the Ta-sha Ho on the 1st May, and its disembarkation will take about forty-five days te complete.
+The First Army will therefore advance as far as Tang-shan-cheng luidway between An-tung and Feng-huang-cheng), and having entrenched itself will wait there till the Second Army has finished its disembarkation.
 The two armies will then co-operate."

-In consequence of these instructions and the difficult nature of the ground, General Kuroki decided not to pursue the Russians after their defeat on the Ya-lu.
+In consequence of these instructions and the difficult nature of the ground, General Knroki decided not to pursue the Russians after their defeat on the Ya-lu.